Technological Change and Demand for Redistribution (submitted)

 Job Market Paper

 Abstract: I study the role of technological change in explaining rising income inequality and non-increasing progressive taxes from 1978 to 2018.
-Linking occupation-level data with individual responses on preferences for the redistribution of income, I document that occupations that required increasingly more computer-related work experienced a larger decline in preferences for the redistribution of income, even controlling for individual earnings.
+Linking occupation-level data with individual responses on preferences for the redistribution of income, I document that occupations that increasingly required computer-related work experienced substantially reduced preferences for the redistribution of income, even when current earnings of individuals are accounted for.
 To rationalize this finding, I develop a tractable quantitative model embedding technological change and voting for redistribution, in which workers who are more exposed to computerization have more to gain from skill investment, and thus are more hurt by more distortive progressive taxes.
 Therefore, they are more opposed to progressive taxation.
 A decline in equipment prices leads to an increase in earnings inequality, while the tax progressivity is non-increasing.
-If workers’ skill acquisition were not allowed or a policymaking process is of equal weight across voters during the technological change, the model generates a higher level of tax progressivity and inequality.
+If workers’ skill acquisition were not allowed or a policymaking process is of equal weight across voters during the technological change, the model generates a higher level of tax-and-transfer progressivity and less inequality.

 Political Participation, Intergenerational Transfer, and Capital Accumulation in General Equilibrium